kresusapp/kresus/CONTRIBUTING.md

 you might need to [increase the number of inotify nodes](https://confluence.jetbrains.com/display/IDEADEV/Inotify+Watches+Limit).

+# About `package.json` file

+We use `package.json` in a reproducible way, specifying the exact version to use.
+Please make sure all version numbers are exact in `package.json`, thus using no version ranges specifies like `~`, `>` etc.

 # About branches

 - `master` contains all changes in the current development version, including